 Emotional acceptance: how accepted the child feels by the parent

 The chief characteristic of the parent is that s/he scares the child with emotional and possibly physical punishment and rejection.
 The parent is both a figure of needed comfort and of existential fear.
 The messages the child receives from the parent cause the child such a level of anxiety that s/he becomes emotionally detached.
 The result of detachment is great difficulty in processing emotions, as the manner in which emotions are processed is something the child learns from their caregiver, who is unavailable.
-This lack of emotional regulation leads, in turn, to the child’s difficulty in creating a sense of themselves, in forming a personal identity.
+This lack of emotional regulation leads, in turn, to the child’s difficulty in creating a sense of self, in forming a personal identity.

 Parent/child relationship: the nature of early interactions between parent and child